vrxyt/vrxyt/README.md

 - Other Specs

-   - Microphone: Novox NC-1
+   - Microphone: RODE NT-2A
-   - Router: Currently i'm using phone as router, but i have plan to buy Huawei 5G CPE Pro 2
-   - Phone: Poco M3 Pro 5G
+   - Phone: iPhone 14 Plus

 <!---
 vrxyt/vrxyt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.